deadlyvipers/dojo_rules/introduction.md

 Github,Python and Electives.

-* Killing history using git rebase
+* Killing history using git rebase.
+REBASE